-Barrick will release its First Quarter 2020 results before market open on May 6, 2020.
-Given our Covid-19 protocols, President and CEO Mark Bristow will host an interactive webinar on the results at 11:00 EDT/15:00 UTC.
+Barrick will release its fourth quarter and full year 2020 results before market open on February 18, 2021.
+President and CEO Mark Bristow will host an interactive webinar on the results at 11:00 EST / 16:00 UTC.
 The presentation will be linked to the webinar and conference call.
 Participants will be able to ask questions.